lnd4812/note-taker/README.md

 ## Contributing

-Not at this time.
-However, suggestions and/or feedback for how to improve functioning or add future enhancements detailed below would be more than welcome.
+Suggestions and/or feedback for how to improve functioning (where needed) or add future enhancements detailed below would be more than welcome.

 ## Testing